mapsforge/mapsforge/docs/Getting-Started-Developers.md

 ### Start developing with Eclipse

+Note that Google has announced that it will not support Eclipse any more in the near future.
+Google has published a guide to [migrate a project from Eclipse to Android Studio](https://developer.android.com/sdk/installing/migrate.html).

 If you want to contribute to the mapsforge project, we recommend to use the latest stable version of the [Eclipse IDE](http://eclipse.org/).